shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 A blur of white came out of nowhere, striking the cat holding Ersatzica and launching it forward and splatting against a nearby tree.

-“What in the name of Teal—” said a cat who also got punted into a tree by the white blur.
+“What in the name of Ajig—” said a cat who also got punted into a tree by the white blur.

 Ersie just kept beating the drums.